sentry-demos/android/README.md

     File -> Sync Project with Gradle Files
     ```

-4. Put your Sentry DSN key in `AndroidManifest.xml` and your project in Makefile
+4. Put your Sentry DSN key in `AndroidManifest.xml` and your 'project' name in the Makefile

 5. Put your AUTH Token in sentry.properties